Install Pi-hole on a Raspberry Pi with Docker and Portainer

 There are some environment variables that need to be set.
 Go to the “Env” tab to add the following environment variables:

-The TZ environment variable is to set your local timezone which is important for proper log file rotation.
-You can find a list of timezones here.
+The TZ environment variable is used to set your local timezone which is important for proper log file rotation.
+You can find a list of timezones on this Wikipedia page.

 Finally, you can set your web administration password for Pi-hole with the “WEBPASSWORD” environment variable.